![]() |

 During this time fires still burned in the city.
 The only difference was that fire trucks responded with just a driver.
 Police cars pulled up to the scene and the PSO officer went to the trunk of the squad car for their fire gear.

 Over time the Public Safety program became the subject of many heated arguments.
 On August 2, 1985 in a heated meeting in the City Council chambers the Council voted to end the Public Safety program.
 It was found that by splitting Public Safety the city would save 18 million dollars.
 PSO officers were given a choice of going to the Fire Department or Police Department.
 Nathaniel Thompson was named Fire Chief.
-Chief Thompson became the first African-American Chief of the Department.
-He was also in the group of first African-American firefighters who were hired in 1958.
-A re-birth of the Fire Department was beginning.

 Station’s 12 and 11 opened in 1989 and 1990.
 These stations housed an Engine Co. and a Ladder Co. each.
 In 1998 Station 3 on Driver St. closed and Engine 3 moved to 822 N. Miami Blvd.
 Station 8 on Holloway St. also closed and Engine 8 moved into Station 3.
-Engine 8 ran out of Station 3 until its new sttaion opened in 2005 in the Grove Park area of the city.
+Engine 8 ran out of Station 3 until its new station opened in 2005 in the Grove Park area of the city.
 Also in 1998 Station 13 opened at 2901 S. Miami Blvd.
 Station 13 is the home of the Hazmat Team.
 In 1999 Station 4 closed on Fayetteville St. and Engine Co.
 4 moved into their new station on Riddle Rd.
 In 2000 Station 14 opened in north Durham on Umstead Rd.
 Station 14 is home to the Water Rescue Team.

 The City as well as the County started using the 800 MHz radio system in 1995.
 This radio system has been very beneficial to the Department.
 This system has put City and County agencies on the same frequency.
 Because of these systems, 911 communicators do not have to relay messages between agencies anymore.

-Another big advancement in the Department was the start of the Tactical Rescue Team in 1996.
-The team was formed and put into service at Engine Co.
-5. A rebuilt truck was stocked with some of the newest specialized rescue tools available.
+A rebuilt truck was stocked with some of the newest specialized rescue tools available.
 Rescue 1 which had been part of the Haz-Mat Team was now made part of the TRT team.
 In May of 2000 Rescue 1 was disbanded after 40 years of service.
 The TRT team is currently housed at Station 7 on N. Duke St.

 Currently the Fire Dept employs around 300 people.
 Within the in ranks of the DFD there exist two great organizations.
 The IAFF local # 668 and the Bull City Firefighters.
 Both groups work hard to help the community in which they serve.